I was about five or six years old, and sitting on the floor of my great-grandmother’s kitchen, when I first heard the word “vegetarian”.

 I spent the first two years after turning vegan continuing to educate myself on the state of animal rights here in Ireland and internationally, as well as getting to grips with nutrition, finding new recipes to cook, and making friends among the small number of vegan groups based in Dublin.

-My efforts at street activism began in early 2015, thanks to a couple of friends who nudged me out of my comfort zone by gently suggesting that I join them at a vegan information table one day, and staying by my side the entire time, making it clear that I could leave any time I wanted to.
+My efforts at street activism began in early 2015, thanks to a couple of friends who nudged me out of my comfort zone by gently suggesting that I join them at a vegan information table one day, then staying by my side the entire time, making it clear that I could leave any time I wanted to.
 I wouldn’t have done it without them.

 I am a committed introvert.
 I’ve never been the type of person who feels comfortable being “pushy” in any way.
-I think it is important for everyone to find their own niche when it comes to this kind of work.
+I think it’s important for everyone to find their own niche when it comes to this kind of work.
 Shouting at people is not my style.
 Pontificating is not my style.
 My street activism basically involved standing at an information table alongside a few other people, ready to hand out leaflets or engage in brief conversations with anyone who voluntarily approached us or wanted to ask questions.

-The many fears I had harboured about getting involved with activist groups – including that it would be an endless parade of people yelling “bacon” at us, or that I would end up being confronted in a way that I couldn’t deal with – proved to be accurate on a few occasions, but I enjoyed the far greater volume of positive interactions that we had with members of the public who simply wanted to know more about veganism.
+The many fears I had harboured about getting involved with activist groups – including that it would be an endless parade of people yelling “bacon” at us, or that I would end up being violently confronted in a way that I couldn’t deal with – proved to be accurate on a few occasions, but I enjoyed the far greater volume of positive interactions that we had with members of the public who simply wanted to know more about veganism.
 Facing my fears, too, made me stronger.
 By the time early 2016 rolled around, I had gathered a strong group of friends at the table and I felt comfortable discussing veganism from a wide range of different angles, after all the practice I had received!

 The cause of making this world a kinder, more loving place for animals will always hold a special place in my heart.
 Nothing and no one can ever sway me from that.